Creatorpravin/Learning/Networking/linux_commands.md

 * sudo iptables -t "table_name" -L -n -v - view particular table by table name.
 * sudo iptables -L -n -v - check the iptables packs hits
 * host -t a main.com - get the ip of domain
+* whois 157.240.250.35 | grep NetRange - To get the network range of particuar ip of domain(shows all possible ip from the network)
 * sudo ip route add 157.240.23.35 via 192.168.10.10 dev enp0s8 - (Traffic steering) add route to particular ip
 * sudo iptables -A INPUT -m mac --mac-source 00:00:00:00:00:00 -j DROP -  Block access to your system from specific MAC address by using: